joninvski/clojure-tutorial/lesson1.md

 (class response)
 ```

 It indicates it is a `clojure.lang.PersistentHashMap`.
 A map is a structure that links keys to values.
-So we can ask if for the keys:
+So we can ask it for the keys:

 ```clojure
 (keys response)